-Marie Kondo’s The Life-changing Magic of Tidying Up: the Japanese Art of Decluttering and Organizing is not just a best-selling book.
+Marie Kondo’s The Life-changing Magic of Tidying Up: the Japanese Art of Decluttering and Organizing is not just a best-selling book (and now, Netflix show).
 It has become a cultural phenomenon, provoking people who would not normally pare down their possessions to throw away bags full of excess stuff.
 The book centers on Kondo’s particular method of radically decluttering a home or office, popular with her clients and the many attendees of her seminars.

 It's a rather rigid method that may not be for everyone.
 You may be better off following a simpler weekly decluttering routine.
 But what exactly is the KonMari Method?
 What does it entail?
 This is a summary of the Japanese organizing expert’s decluttering philosophy to help you decide whether the KonMari method is right for you.